 objects

-field inside an
+field inside a BlockLayout

-to contain DrawText
+contain DrawText

-directly?
-I suppose you could, but I think it’s cleaner this way, with
+commands directly?
+I suppose you could,

-all of the draw commands created in one place.
+but I think it’s cleaner to create all of the draw commands in

 class BlockLayout: